Talking With a Counsellor

 What is counselling like?

 During the first session I am interested to hear about you and what brings you to counselling.
 You are very welcome to ask me questions and I will explain about confidentiality.
-There will be time for you to read and to discuss my client agreement form and data protection policy before signing.

 During sessions you can talk about any area of your life and explore yourself and your relationships.
 Counselling can be deep and emotional, it can also be a relief to speak openly and honestly, to be understood without being judged.